Layers of the Amazon

 I was trekking through one of these undisturbed forests when I got a glimpse high up in the treetop of a spider monkey.
 Rather than fleeing, he looked down at me for a very long time.
 I spoke with a soothing voice to convince him that I meant no harm.
 I sang a lullaby in hopes that he would be engaged and enjoy my company.
 But no – he was not impressed.
 Instead he began breaking branches and throwing them down on me in a threatening display.
 Sadly, as my friendship advances were not being accepted, I whispered, “be safe my friend” and continued on my way.

 Activity 1 - Who Lives Where and How Have They Adapted?

 Draw the layers of the rainforest and fill in each layer with the types of species that live there.
-Provide some examples of how a plant or animal of each layer has adapted to their surroundings.
-For instance, the shrubs and bushes in the understudy layer tend to have bigger leaves in order to collect as much of the rare sunlight as possible through the canopy.
+Can you provide some examples of how a plant or animal of each layer has adapted to their surroundings.
+For instance, the shrubs and bushes in the understory layer tend to have bigger leaves in order to collect as much of the rare sunlight as possible through the canopy.

 Activity 2 - Working Together

 Although each layer of the rainforest is distinct, they are interconnected and help sustain the total environment.
 The animals in the canopy layer disperse seeds to the forest floor and so, the understory is the perfect nursery for small seedlings.
 Give some more examples of how the layers are interconnected.

 Look at this sequence of numbers: